- Present a valid I.D. (US) which must be accepted by the club officers.

 - NO under-age (under 60) players be allowed in the Over 60 league

 - Goalkeepers must be over 50 years old in the Over 60 league

 - The player must be in the lineup for at least 5 games during the season or he will not be permitted to play in the playoffs.

 - All players must treat referees with respect.
 The altercation with club officials or referees will result in expulsion (all league fees will be forfeited).

 - Any team or player who instigates a fight, or fights before, during, or after any game shall immediately be removed from the club without fee reimbursement.

-- If a player receives a “RED” card during a game an automatic 1 game suspension will be inforced.
+- If a player receives a “RED” card during a game an automatic 1-game suspension will be enforced.

-- If a “RED” card is given due to a flagrant or professional foul or upon the recommendation of the disciplinary committee 3 game suspension will be inforced.
+- If a “RED” card is given due to a flagrant or professional foul or upon the recommendation of the disciplinary committee 3 game suspension will be enforced.

 - A second yellow card during a single game is an automatic 1 game suspension.